Karena Ng

-Karena Ng is a Hong Kong actress and model.
+Karena Ng (born October 27, 1993) is a Hong Kong actress and model.

 Career

 Ng started off in 2010 in an advertisement for Tempo tissue paper.
 In 2011, Ng started her acting career in the Hong Kong comedy Magic to Win directed by Wilson Yip.
-She was nominated for the Best New Performer award in the 31st Hong Kong Film Awards.
+She was nominated for the Best New Performer award at the 31st Hong Kong Film Awards.
 More recently, she acted in Ip Man 3 as a single teacher Miss Wong.

 In 2021, Kara Wai and Hugo Ng Doi-Yung starred in the movie "Sunshine of my life" as a blind parent of a normal child, played by Ng.